 So, as you can see, vacation mode is an essential feature of your water heater.
 And even if there isn’t an explicit vacation mode in the settings on your thermostat, you can still reduce the temperature to protect your home while you’re away.

-If you need further assistance with your water heater, make sure you work with a professional to get the water heater services you need to get your system back in working order.
+If you need further assistance with your water heater, make sure you work with a professional at The Water Heater Company to get the water heater services you need to get your system back in working order.